smartbcity/connect-im/storybook/d2/organization-get-from-insee-function/desc.md

-## OrganizationGetFromInseeFunction
+##  Organization Get From Insee

+Type: `OrganizationGetFromInseeFunction`

-Gets an organization by Siret.
+Get an organization by Siret from the Insee Sirene API.